 Table 5: Average grid costs and their components of operating costs and capital costs.
 The distribution operating costs encompass the high-pressure and mid-pressure levels.
 Separation between the transmission and distribution grids result in accounting no transmission operating costs for the customers.

 A comparison of the average grid costs with the current grid charges in Austria shows that these are increasing significantly in three of the four scenarios.
-The current grid charges at the mid-pressure level in Austria are around 1.7 EUR/MWh [72.
-Only in the GM scenario, where the supply depend on massive renewable imports, do the grid costs remain around or slightly below this value.
+The current grid charges at the mid-pressure level in Austria are around 1.7 EUR/MWh [72].
+Only in the GM scenario, where the supply depends on massive renewable imports, do the grid costs remain around or slightly below this value.
 In the results of the other three scenarios, the increase in grid costs is driven by the high operating costs of the distribution grid with comparatively low demand volumes and capital costs.
-The (annual) capital costs in 2040 result essentially from the replacement investments made by then, which are necessary due to the aging of the (otherwise already fully depreciated) existing grid.
+Necessary due to the aging of the (otherwise already fully depreciated) existing grid, the (annual) capital costs in 2040 result essentially from the replacement investments made by then.
 As mentioned, a technical lifetime of the pipelines of 75 years is assumed.
-A possible window for reducing grid costs opens, as a more extended operation of pipelines (e.g., technical lifetime between 90 and 100 years) could reduce the share of capital costs in the grid costs; in extreme cases even go towards zero.
+A possible window for reducing grid costs opens, as a more extended operation of pipelines (e.g., technical lifetime between 90 and 100 years) could reduce the share of capital costs in the grid costs; in extreme cases even go toward zero.
 Such a measure of a longer operating life of pipelines is certainly considered in practice, especially against the background of declining transport volumes.
 This is because transport volumes determine the operating pressure levels, which determine the pipelines' wear and tear.
-Lowering the operating pressure levels compared to today's could extend the technical lifetim 5 .
-Replacement investments due to aging could be saved.
+While replacement investments due to aging could be saved, lowering the operating pressure levels compared to today's could extend the technical lifetime [5] .
 Figure 10 shows the impact on the grid costs if an extension of the pipelines' technical lifetime to 90-100 years is taken into account.
-The lifetime extension leads to no replacement investments and the current pipelines can remain in operation.
-The grid costs are consequently going down in all the four scenarios.
+With grid costs consequently going down in all the four scenarios, the lifetime extension leads to no replacement investments and the current pipelines can remain in operation.
 The highest reduction in grid costs is with -1.8EUR/MWh in the Elec scenario.
 The latter is the one with initially the highest grid costs.
 The smallest reduction in grid costs is with -0.2EUR/MWh in the GM scenario.